-The well card at the front of this report tables the subsea elevations and thickness of formations penetrated in Casino-1.
+The well card at the front of this report tables the subsea elevations and thickness of formations penetrated in Casino-2.
 A brief description of lithology and interpreted environments of deposition follows.
 More detailed descriptions can be found in Section 4.1 of the Basic Data Report.

-Total depth for Casino-2 was reached at 2118m (D & L), in the Early Cretaceous Eumeralla Formation, of the Otway Group.
-The well intersected 198m of the Eumeralia Formation the top coming in at 1920m.
+Total depth for Casino-2 was reached at 2112m (D & L), in the Early Cretaceous Eumeralla Formation, of the Otway Group.
+The well intersected 131m of the Eumeralla, the top coming in at 1981m.
 The formation consists of interbedded argillaceous sandstone and siltstone, with very minor coal.
-The sandstones are off-white to light and medium greenish-grey, and range in size from very fine to coarse, but are dominantly medium-grained.
+The sandstones are off-white to light and medium greenishgrey, and range in size from very fine to coarse, but are dominantly medium-grained.
 They are angular to subangular, poorly to moderately well sorted, better sorted towards the base, contain weak to moderate silica and minor pyritic cements and have a common to abundant white argillaceous matrix in part the sandstone is matrix supported.
 The Eumeralla contains common grey, green and dark lithics.
 There are traces of black carbonaceous detritus, trace mica flakes in part and trace to common glauconite grains.
 The sandstone varies from friable to occasionally moderately hard but only exhibits a very poor to poor porosity.
 No oil fluorescence was observed.
+The Eumeralla was deposited in a high-energy fluviatile environment, probably in a major braided stream system where there was an abundant supply of sand-sized volcanic detritus.
+The source of the volcanic material is unknown, but due to results from age dating, it appears that volcanism was contemporaneous with sedimentation (Abele et al, 1995).
+In the eastern portion of the Otway Basin the Eumeralla has been dated to be Aptian to Albian.
 The Eumeralla was deposited in a high-energy fluviatile environment, probably in a major braided stream system where there was an abundant supply of sand-sized volcanic detritus.
 The source of the volcanic material is unknown, but due to results from age dating, it appears that volcanism was contemporaneous with sedimentation (Abele et al, 1995).
 In the eastern portion of the Otway Basin the Eumeralla has been dated to be Aptian to Albian.